Museums offer much to see, do and sometimes touch!

 You can find bathrooms with changing tables on each end of the museum.

 Most bathroom features are manual, but we do have a few automatic faucets and towel dispensers that may startle some visitors.

 In ArtVille, the infant care room is a private space where caregivers can diaper change, wash hands, or sit and feed their infant.

-During normal operations, we offer a number of school field trip options at the museum for preschoolers and elementary students.
-We’ll keep you posted when these return.
+Groups may be seen wandering through the museum during your visit, as we offer a number of school field trip options at the museum for preschoolers and elementary students.

 Before you go…

 One of the best things about the i.d.e.a.
 Museum is you can take home all the artworks you create during your visit.